 - Auf der Karte anzeigen

-Kells Priory, Kells, Kilkenny, Republic of Ireland
+Kells Priory, Kells, Kilkenny,

 Kells Priory is one of the largest and most impressive medieval monuments in Ireland.
 The ruins of this Augustine priory are found in Kells County Kilkenny.

 The Augustine priory of Kells is situated alongside King's River beside the village of Kells, about 15km south of the medieval city of Kilkenny.
 One of its most striking features is a collection of medieval tower houses spaced at intervals along and within walls which enclose a site of just over 3 acres.
-These give the priory the appearance more of a fortress than of a place of worship and from them comes its local name of 'Seven Castles'.
+These give the priory the appearance more of a fortress than of a place of worship and from them comes its local name of 'Seven Castles of Kells'.

 Kells Priory was founded by Geoffrey FitzRobert in 1193.
 FitzRobert was brother-in-law to Strongbow and the priory succeeded an earlier church which was dedicated to St Mary, the Blessed Virgin and served as parish church to nearby Kells village.
 During its first century and a half the priory was attacked and burned on three occasions.
 It seems likely then that the walls and fortifications date back to this period of unrest.